wp-plugins/bulletproof-security/readme.txt

 == Changelog ==

+= .50.5 =
+* Login Security Password Reset BugFix & New Option:
+* BugFix: The Lost your password link was not being displayed when Login Security was turned Off.
+* New Option: Turn Off Login Security/Use Password Reset Option ONLY.
+* Enjoy!

 = .50.4 =
 * BugFixes/Code Corrections/Misc/CSS/Visual/Other:
 * DB Backup: backticks added to DB Backup Query to allow for hyphenated or other special characters in DB naming conventions.